 Now, it’s time to Be Creatively Courageous: Which strategy resonates most with you?
 Tell me which one and how you will apply it to your artist practice in the comments below.

-It’s also not too late to join us for our community challenge the month of October called #BeCreativelyCourageous.
+It’s also not too late to join us for our community challenge the months of June and October called #ArtistStrong.
 It’s 30 days of art making and discovery.
 Just sign up below to get started.

 Next week we are going to talk about the sticky subject of copying or emulating other artists.
 I look forward to that conversation.
 See you there.